-- Follow the Microsoft instructions to install the extension Contrast Integration. - 2.
+- Follow the Microsoft instructions to install the extension Contrast Integration.
+Follow the Microsoft instructions to install the extension Contrast Integration. - 2.
 Go to your Project Settings at the bottom of the sidebar.
 You'll need to be part of the Project administration group or have enough permissions to alter the settings. - 3.
 In the Pipelines section of the settings menu, select Service connections. - 4.
 Select New Service connection and then Contrast Server Connection. - 5.
-Complete all the fields with required data from your personal keys (page 210).
+Complete all the fields with required data from your personal keys (page 223).